bretmullinix/openshift-idm-cluster-on-aws/part4-aws-ec2-instances/readme.md

 1. <a name="4thTDD"></a> Create the AWS EC2 instances using the [4th TDD Iteration](./4th-tdd-iteration).
 1. <a name="5thTDD"></a> Delete the AWS EC2 instances using the [5th TDD Iteration](./5th-tdd-iteration).

-The output is one to two time stamped files in the **aws-ec2-instances/files/ec2_facts** folder.
+The output is one or two time stamped files in the **aws-ec2-instances/files/ec2_facts** folder.
 Below is an example:

 Example: